Nikita628/Nikita628/README.md

-- 👋 Hi, I’m @Nikita
+- 👋 Hi, I’m @Nikita, fullstack developer
 - 👀 I’m interested in JavaScript and related frontend technologies, mainly React.
-For the backend I know and use C# and .Net Core stack.
+For the backend I know and use C# and .Net.
 - I'm learning general software engeneering approaches, extandable architecture, practical patterns and common practices for building web based apps.

 <!---